leo3111/YoutubePlaylistExtractor/README.md

 ## 📄 License

 This project is open-source and available under the [MIT License](LICENSE).
 See the `LICENSE` file for more details.

+## 🙏 Credits

+This project is a fork of the [original playlist-extractor](https://github.com/juanakira/playlist-extractor) by [juanakira](https://github.com/juanakira), with significant enhancements and improvements.